josedlpozo/galileo/README.md

 By default, Galileo shows three features: SharedPreferences edition, logcat analysis and network requests tracking.
 Besides that, it allows you to dump the state of your application to a txt file.

-Galileo allows you to generate a logs txt file with the state of your application.

 ![gif](media/galileo.gif)

 ## Usage